 • Use a meat thermometer to check the steak’s internal temperature.
 Overcooking will make a tougher, drier steak.
 Meat continues to cook after it’s pulled off the grill, so pull it off when it’s about 5 degrees below the desired temperature.

 • Cover your cooked steaks with foil when you take them off the fire.
-Let rest 10 minutes before serving.
+Let them rest for 10 minutes before serving to allow the juices to redistribute in the beef.

 Sides for Your Asian Beef Steaks